markreha/playangular/README.md

 <img src="Diagrams/logo5.jpg"/><img src="Diagrams/logo4.jpg" /><img src="Diagrams/logo3.png" />
 </p>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+A future revision of this application will include the use of Server Side Rendering.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.